 Blood Essentials

 This is an interactive PDF.
 To navigate use the buttons throughout the document.

 START

+Patient Blood Management

-Disclaimer This interactive PDF document is intended for the sole purpose of providing education and supporting information related to transfusion of blood components and products within healthcare institutions in England by appropriately trained and competent registered and regulated professionals.
+v2.0 June 2025 Disclaimer This interactive PDF document is intended for the sole purpose of providing education and supporting information related to transfusion of blood components and products within healthcare institutions in England by appropriately trained and competent registered and regulated professionals.
 This document must be used for guidance only.
-This educational resource must not substitute ones professional judgement or local organisational policies or procedures.
+This educational resource must not substitute one's professional judgement or local organisational policies or procedures.
 The user of this document agrees not to misuse the information provided.
-Misuse includes but is not limited to misrepresenting the document's content, reproducing or distributing the document without proper authorisation or using the information contained within for purposes contrary to its intended guidance.
+Misuse includes but is not limited to, misrepresenting the document's content, reproducing or distributing the document without proper authorisation or using the information contained within for purposes contrary to its intended guidance.
 The content of this guidance document is protected by copyright laws.
 Any unauthorised use, reproduction or distribution is prohibited without prior written consent from the copyright owner.
-The educational resource is provided 'AS IS' without any warranties, express or implied.
-NHSBT makes no representation or warranties of any kind concerning the accuracy, completeness or suitability of the information contained in this document for any purpose.
-The use of this guidance document is at the users own risk.
+The educational resource is provided "AS IS" without any warranties, express or implied.
+NHS Blood and Transplant (NHSBT) makes no representation or warranties of any kind concerning the accuracy, completeness or suitability of the information contained in this document for any purpose.
+The use of this guidance document is at the user's own risk.
 NHSBT shall not be liable for any direct, indirect, incidental, special or consequential damages arising out of the use or inability to use the information provided in the document.
 All information is current and accurate at the time of publication and will be regularly reviewed.
 Any concerns or queries can be directed to the NHSBT PBM team at: PBM.team@nhsbt.nhs.uk Continue